elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 Now the tricky work of putting the tower together, twist by twist.

-I needed things held in place while I attach the parts together, so I came up with a little helper tool.
+I needed things held in place while I attach the parts together, so I came up with a little helper tool I call a perp-clamp.

 ![tower][tower-f1]

 I bought super-cheap metal clamps from the dollar store and sawed a slit into their handles, and then tie wrapped them together.

-This way I could hold two bars perpendicular to each other, and by extension...
+This way I could hold two bars **perpendicular** to each other, and by extension...

 ![tower][tower-f2]